piskovo4ka/my_Zoo/README.md

 # my_zoo
-There are some pet-projects here
+There are some projects here